A woman killed. An officer shot. And no one legally responsible.

 “There’s a gunfight, but no one is criminally responsible,” said Michael Mannheimer, a law professor at Northern Kentucky University.
 “As unfortunate and as strange as that sounds.”

 On Wednesday, the announcement that the officers who shot Taylor would not face charges set off demonstrations around the country.
 In Louisville, two police officers were shot Wednesday night.
 One officer was struck in the hip and was treated and released from the hospital Thursday.
-The other was in stable condition after an injury to the abdomen.
-Police arrested a suspect but declined to comment about the motive for the shootings.
+The other was in stable condition with an injury to the abdomen.
+Police arrested a suspect but declined to comment about a motive for the shootings.

 Taylor’s mother, Tamika Palmer, posted an illustration of her daughter on Instagram and wrote in the caption “#ThesystemfailedBreonna.”

-Legal experts said that the failures that led to Taylor’s death appear to have begun long before the police officers arrived at her apartment.
+Legal experts said the failures that led to Taylor’s death appear to have begun long before the police officers arrived at her apartment.
 They said a major cause was the Louisville police’s decision to seek a “no-knock” search warrant for Taylor’s apartment, allowing them to enter without announcing themselves as police.

-To justify the “no-knock” warrant, police had told a judge that they were investigating Taylor’s ex-boyfriend for drug trafficking and that they thought the ex-boyfriend was receiving packages of drugs at her home.
+To justify the “no-knock” warrant, police had told a judge that they were investigating Taylor’s ex-boyfriend for drug trafficking and they thought the ex-boyfriend was receiving packages of drugs at her home.
 They said they needed to enter without knocking because “these drug traffickers have a history of attempting to destroy evidence,” according to a copy of the application for the search warrant.

 The warrant was approved.